 By working hand-in-hand with a trusted partner like Oracle, your business benefits from the proactive maintenance and time-tested processes your business deserves and that your customers and stakeholders demand.

-In fact, some services and infringers, like Rimini Street, can do more harm than good.
-Rimini Street is a support services provider for Oracle, Microsoft, SAP, and other enterprise applications that was started by TomorrowNow former President Seth Ravin in 2005.
+Rimini Street is a support services provider for Oracle, Microsoft, SAP, and other enterprise applications.
+Rimini Street is unable to provide important security patches to its customers, leaving their Oracle software vulnerable to a variety of potential security threats.
+Rimini Street was started by TomorrowNow former President Seth Ravin in 2005.
 Rimini Street was built on a similar model to that company.
 TomorrowNow was eventually acquired by SAP, which shut down that unit in 2008 before a trial that ended with a $359 million judgment for infringing Oracle’s copyrights.
-TomorrowNow also paid the federal government $20 million after pleading guilty to federal criminal charges of computer fraud and copyright infringement.
-Read the full story.

-We urge customers to dig deeper when assessing the role of support and their support options.
-Do your due diligence, ask the tough questions, and demand answers up front to make sure your support partner has you covered.
+We urge customers to dig deeper when assessing their Oracle Applications support and Oracle Database support options.
+Do your due diligence, ask the tough questions, and demand answers (PDF) up front to make sure your support partner has you covered.
 We are confident that Oracle Support can provide the trusted, secure, and comprehensive coverage you and your business deserve—for the life of your products and your business.

 November 7, 2018—On Monday, a federal appeals court rejected Rimini Street’s motion to stay and effectively delay a permanent injunction issued by the Federal District Court in Nevada.
 That injunction prohibits Rimini Street from engaging in specific unlawful practices in connection with its core business practices as found in Oracle’s 2015 copyright infringement trial against Rimini Street and its founder, Seth Ravin.